How to Make Yogurt at Home

 How to Make Yogurt

-Recipe: Traditional Homemade Yogurt
+Get my recipe for Traditional Homemade Yogurt

-Step 1.
-Choose Your Milk
+1. Choose Your Milk

 Start with a half-gallon of pasteurized milk (avoid ultra-pasteurized or UHT milk).
 Whole milk will make the thickest and creamiest yogurt, while skim milk will produce a lighter and looser texture.

-Step 2.
-Gather Your Equipment
+2. Gather Your Equipment

 You'll need a large heavy saucepan, a spatula, an instant-read thermometer, clean glass jars with lids, and cheesecloth (if you want to strain the yogurt).

-Step 3.
-Heat and Cool Milk
+3. Heat and Cool Milk

 Using your saucepan and instant-read thermometer, bring the milk to 180 degrees F, stirring often.
 (This will change the protein structure, so the milk can set into a solid.)
 Then, bring the temperature back down to 110 to 115 degrees F. This can take a while, but stirring the milk often will help it cool faster.
 To cool it even faster, you can place the saucepan of milk in an ice bath and stir it.

-Step 4.
-Add Starter Culture
+4. Add Starter Culture

 There are two choices for inoculating your homemade yogurt with the right cultures.
 The easiest is to simply grab your favorite yogurt from the fridge.
 To inoculate a half gallon of milk, you'll need half a cup of unflavored yogurt.
 Make sure that the ingredient label lists live active cultures (such as S. Thermophilus or L. Acidophilus), and not just stabilizers.
-You can also use a freeze-dried culture, which can be purchased online or a a health food store.
+You can also use a freeze-dried culture, which can be purchased online or at a health food store.

 Whisk together about 1 cup of warm milk and the yogurt.
 Pour this mixture back into the saucepan and stir to combine.

-Step 5.
-Let Yogurt Thicken
+5. Let Yogurt Thicken